 While this event successfully raised awareness and recruited the participants into the entrepreneurship program, it was only a success due to students’ collaborative and resourceful cohort.
 This event was a failure in that it was poorly researched, and the timing clashed with a variety of other well-marketed events that had been getting planned for months.

 I personally failed at re-engaging the students who were upfront about being dis-engaged with planning and hosting this event, as they were upset about this scattered assignment.
 I spoke with them about their grievances, delegated barebones tasked, and communicated with our professors about our difficulties.
 Then I focused on the remaining students who were interested in helping.
 Next time I would work closely with the upset teammates to solve their grievances with the professor’s assignment so that they are more likely to re-engage with the project.

-That time I learned about stakeholder management while developing a restaurant’s brand strategy and web presence
+That time when I learned about stakeholder management while developing a restaurant’s brand and web presence

 I was hired to spearhead a solo design project with a gourmet organic restaurant to improve its web presence and strengthen its brand on this venture.

 I was tasked by the owner of a local restaurant to design a new food and drink menu, and re-design their website.